Swedish woman's tree shown at criticized Venice Biennale

 The Nordic pavilion is curated by the Finnish art museum Kiasma.

-"Their stance, we were just told, is that 'we should focus on the Ukraine pavilion and recommend people go there.'"
+"We just learned that their stance is that 'we should focus on the Ukraine pavilion and recommend people go there.'"

 Branch arms

 Klara Kristalova has previously made girls with tree roots under their feet or birch trunks as legs.
-Now she has landed on making a twelve-meter-long female tree that stretches its branches upwards while lying down.
+Now she has created a twelve-meter-long female tree that stretches its branches upwards while lying down.

 "She has fallen.
-I also had a thought about the ecological collapse that is rapidly approaching.
-It doesn't matter that trees and animals are being wiped out, we just live on as usual.
-There is also a kind of sadness about it built in."
+I also thought about the ecological collapse that is rapidly approaching.
+It doesn't matter that trees and animals are being wiped out; we just live on as usual.
+There is also a kind of built-in sadness about it."

-"It's almost creepy rock'n'roll, but there's also something wild about it that I wanted to include."
+"It's almost creepy rock 'n' roll, but there's also something wild and raw about it that I wanted to include."

 Rag rugs